TheJAKTeam/Recipedia/README.md

 npm start
 ```

-- api-backend will launch at: http://localhost:8080
+- api-backend will launch at: http://localhost:8080 by default
-- react-client will launch at: http://localhost:3000
+- react-client will launch at: http://localhost:3000 by default

 > In production you will only deploy a single app.
 The react client will build into static files that will be served from the backend.